cloudfoundry-attic/consul-release/README.md

 guarantees outlined in the theorem (consistency, availability, and partition tolerance).
 In the default configuration, Consul has a preference to guarantee consistency and partition tolerance over availability.
-This means that under network partioning, the cluster can become unavailable.
+This means that under network partitioning, the cluster can become unavailable.
 The unavailability of the cluster can result in the inability to write to the key-value store, maintain or acquire distributed locks, or discover other services.
 Consul makes this tradeoff with a preference for consistency of the